 - Less stress.
 The safety net of using Simulive is very comforting to news speakers and veterans of the sport.
 The lack of stress often comes across in the speaker’s voice as well, which is reassuring for the audience and promotes the speaker to a positive of authority on the subject matter.

 - More control.
 Do you have a presenter speaking about sensitive material or complicated legal subject matter?
-Simulive is especially beneficial if the subject matter needs to be reviewed by the executive team, or a PR or a legal team before going live.
+Simulive webcasts are especially beneficial if the subject matter needs to be reviewed by the executive team, or a PR or a legal team before going live.

 Challenges of Simulive Webinars

 - Requires an editor for video and audio clean up.
 While a Simulive webinar may cost the same as a live webinar, there is also an additional cost for in-house or agency video and audio editing.
 You will need to factor in the additional cost and hours that go along with hosting a Simulive webinar.

 - Not ideal for interactive presentations.
 Presentations or training that rely on poll questions and exercises are better off live.
 If you’re looking to engage with your audience in these ways, Simulive is not the best option for that kind of webinar.

 - Not every vendor supports simulive.
 For reasons I refuse to understand, not all webinar vendors provide for this capability.
-So, if Simulive is of interest to you and your current vendor does not support this capability it may be time to trial a new provider.
+So, if Simulive webinars are of interest to you and your current vendor does not support this capability it may be time to trial a new provider.

 Best Practices for Simulive Webinars

 I’ve been at this for a long time, and in that time I’ve learned what works and what does not, and that includes using Simulive.
-If you’re hoping to have more success and fewer missteps, here are my best practices or using Simulive.
+If you’re hoping to have more success and fewer missteps, here are my best practices or using Simulive webinars.